disarm-platform/docs/app-v2/monitor.md

 This time as shown in the picture above the application will say that there are two filters active because there are the two dates, one filter is restricting to show records later than the selected date and the other filter is restring to show records recorded before the selected date.
 The user can select one date if they want and then click on "add filter" and there will be only one filter showing records before or after the selected date depending on which date field was used.
 The reset button removes the dates that were previously selected to filter by.

+## SPATIAL FILTER
-SPATIAL FILTER → the spatial filter is used for showing records that are in a certain geographical area.
+The spatial filter is used for showing records that are in a certain geographical area.
 The application can filter to whichever level your geographic data was collected \(e.g. country, region, district, village/community\).

 ![](../.gitbook/assets/app-image87.png) &gt;